pgilad/www.giladpeleg.com/content/blog/aws-sns-topic-subscription-with-pagerduty-terraform/index.md

 And we can see that our subscription was automatically setup and confirmed with Pagerduty.

-To the grand finale, let's simulate our alarm going berserk and verify our Pagerduty integration works (You will need to have aws cli configured for that account):
+To the grand finale, let's simulate our alarm going berserk and verify our Pagerduty integration works (You will need to have `aws cli` configured for that account):

-**Make sure to alert your team mates beforehand as to prevent panic** :wink:
+**Make sure to alert your team mates beforehand to prevent panic** :wink:

 ```bash
 $ aws cloudwatch set-alarm-state --alarm-name "prod lambda errors" --state-value ALARM --state-reason "testing purposes"